 When first settled in 1864, the area was still a part of Utah Territory.
 Nevada officially became a state in October, 1864.
 Upon a request by the Nevada State Legislature in 1866, the boundary was revised, and Congress allowed an additional degree of longitude to be added to the eastern border of Nevada.
 This became Lincoln County, and its boundaries changed three more times over the course of the next 43 years.
 In 1867, all the land north of the Colorado River was transferred from Arizona Territory to Nevada, and a strip ten miles wide on the western boundary was ceded to Nye County.
 In 1865, some territory was received from Nye County along the northern border.
 In 1908, an act of the State Legislature split Lincoln County into two: Clark County was created out of the southern half, with the growing population of the railroad town, Las Vegas.
 The County Seat likewise made several moves: initially it was decreed as Crystal Springs, but in 1867 was changed to Hiko.
 In 1871, with the abandonment of the mines in Pahranagat Valley, the County Seat was moved to Pioche, where it remains today.

 The population has varied over the past century, with the surges and downturns in mining, railroad activity, and tourism.
-Today, the County population is under 4,000 people, with primary occupations in agriculture and cattle ranching, railroad, small-scale mining, and government services (Federal, State, and County).
+Today, the County population is over 5,000 people, with primary occupations in agriculture and cattle ranching, railroad, small-scale mining, and government services (Federal, State, and County).
 We welcome you to come and experience the small-town atmosphere and enjoy the many scenic and historic attractions of the area.